stormpath/stormpath-sdk-java/docs/source/registration.rst

 Users can self-register for your web application by visiting ``/register``

-If you want to change this path, set the ``stormpath.web.register.url`` configuration property:
+If you want to change this path, set the ``stormpath.web.register.uri`` configuration property:

 .. code-block:: properties

     # The context-relative path to the register ('new user') view:
-    stormpath.web.register.url = /register
+    stormpath.web.register.uri = /register

 Next URI
 --------

 If :ref:`email verification <email verification>` is disabled, a successfully registered user will be automatically redirected to the application's context root (home page) by default.
-If you want to change this destination, set the ``stormpath.web.register.nextUrl`` configuration property:
+If you want to change this destination, set the ``stormpath.web.register.nextUri`` configuration property:

 .. code-block:: properties

-    stormpath.web.register.nextUrl = /
+    stormpath.web.register.nextUri = /

 Again, this property is only referenced if email verification is disabled.
 If email verification is enabled, a page will be rendered asking the user to check their email.

 Next Query Parameter
 ^^^^^^^^^^^^^^^^^^^^

-If :ref:`email verification <email verification>` is disabled and the user is directed to the registration view (by clicking a link or via a redirect), and the URL has a ``next`` query parameter, the ``next`` query parameter value will take precedence as the post-registration redirect location.
+If :ref:`email verification <email verification>` is disabled and the user is directed to the registration view (by clicking a link or via a redirect), and the URI has a ``next`` query parameter, the ``next`` query parameter value will take precedence as the post-registration redirect location.
 For example:

 ``https://myapp.com/register?next=/registerSuccess``

-This will cause the user to be redirected ``/registerSuccess`` instead of the configured ``stormpath.web.register.nextUrl`` path.
+This will cause the user to be redirected ``/registerSuccess`` instead of the configured ``stormpath.web.register.nextUri`` path.

 Again, this functionality is only executed if email verification is disabled.
 If email verification is enabled, a page will be rendered asking the user to check their email.